-- The advantage being that it is easy to identify for more experienced traders while difficult to identify for novice traders
+- The advantage is that it is easy to identify for more experienced traders while difficult to identify for novice traders

-- The pattern has self-defined risk and take profit levels, but the confirmation candle may close far below the neckline resulting in last stop-loss distances which need to be reviewed constantly
+- The pattern has self-defined risk and takes profit levels, but the confirmation candle may close far below the neckline resulting in the last stop-loss distances which need to be reviewed constantly

-- This pattern has the potential to exploit big market movements, but sometime the price may pullback and retest the neckline often confusing the traders
+- This pattern has the potential to exploit big market movements, but sometimes the price may pull back and retest the neckline often confusing the traders

 - The pattern can be used in any kind of market with any timeframe making it unique

-- The risk-reward ratios are not favorable always in this pattern
+- The risk-reward ratios are not favourable always in this pattern

 Mudrex platform helps traders build no-code Algo trading bots using Technical analysis based indicators.

 Mudrex Invest is a collection of reviewed and verified funds created by professional traders on Mudrex.
 Traders create these funds using their trading bots.
 Individual investors can invest in them for a monthly fee and gain the benefits of passive investing!
 Get regular crypto updates with our blog.